Peanut Butter Bars

 Here’s what I did.

-Add vanilla, baking soda and kosher salt.
+Add creamy peanut butter, an egg, vanilla, baking soda and salt.

-Mix with a blender until smooth.
+Mix with a mixer until smooth.

 Add UNBLEACHED all-purpose flour.
 Bleached flour toughens baked goods.
 Add oatmeal.

 Spray a 9×13″ glass baking dish with cooking spray.
 Press peanut butter mixture into prepared pan.